What is an enterprise data strategy?

 Cloud data platform Snowflake is a textbook example of a successful enterprise data strategy executed with precision.

 Snowflake has become a leader in cloud data platforms by treating data as a strategic asset across sales, marketing, and business intelligence.
 The company built a unified data foundation that integrates large-scale technographic and firmographic enrichment from multiple providers, operationalizing those insights directly in its CRM.
-This enabled regional leaders to plan territories more effectively and align resources to the highest-potential accounts, turning a common enterprise challenge, fragmented data, into a durable competitive advantage.
+This enabled regional leaders to plan territories more effectively and align resources to the highest-potential accounts, turning a common enterprise challenge (fragmented data) into a durable competitive advantage.

 A centerpiece of this strategy is Snowflake's Account Propensity Scoring (APS) model, which blends enriched attributes to predict account fit and likelihood to convert.
 APS scores guide account allocation and outreach, while real-time signal feeds alert owners to high-value activities.
+Snowflake's results, 90% higher opportunity open rates and 2x customer conversion on ZoomInfo-scored accounts, demonstrate what a mature data strategy looks like in practice.

 Snowflake also analyzes territory productivity and seller behaviors across tools to pinpoint the activities that most reliably move prospects through the funnel.